heri/studiozenkai/content/post/electronic-diet.md

 In January, I will a fourth form of exercise: electronic diet.
 No devices except for work.
 No Netflix.
 No YouTube.
 No online payments.
 No scrolling the endless scroll.
 I will go outside more, [read more books](https://studiozenkai.com/post/habits-2025/), and play more games with the kids.
 [Move more](https://studiozenkai.com/post/habits-2025/).
 Think more.
 Write more.
 Breaking free from the array of electronic devices controlling our physical and mental life.

 It’s not about rejecting the modern world.
 It’s about proving I can live without it if I choose.
+It is also building resilience.
+Because what you have today might be absent tomorrow, temporarily or permanently, and you don't want to be caught like a deer in headlights.

-I know most people will see this as cruel, unusual and stupid.
-Isn't that like starving a junkie?
+I know though people will see all this as meaningless, unusual and stupid.
+Isn't it like starving a junkie?